Why Kids Are More Vulnerable Now To Catching a Warm-Weather Cold

 July 19, 2021

-If it seems like summer colds are on the rise this year, they are.
+If it seems like warm-weather colds are on the rise this year, they are.
 Cold viruses have been circulating more than normal this time of year as people shed face masks and attend social gatherings.

 Until now, COVID-19 precautions tamped down the spread of cold and flu viruses.
-But this summer, children appear to be especially vulnerable to catching a cold because their immune systems have not been exposed to common cold viruses for more than 15 months, says Laurel Roach-Armao, MD, a pediatrician at UH Rainbow Medina Pediatrics.
+But children appear to be especially vulnerable to catching a cold now because their immune systems have not been exposed to common cold viruses for more than 15 months, says Laurel Roach-Armao, MD, a pediatrician at UH Rainbow Medina Pediatrics.

 RSV a Special Concern